tristanrussell/DoD/Readme.txt

 zero and the maximum number of bots for the map size.
 Entering a number too large will assume the maximum number of bots, entering a number less than zero will assume zero bots.

+The maximum number of bots for a map will not exceed 3, the bots are programmed to use their first action to look and then they will move randomly until they reach the edge of the grid that they saved in memory the last time they looked.
+If a bot spots a player then it will remember the position of the player and then move to where the player was.
+When the bot reaches the players location it will look again and if it sees the player it will repeat this process, if it does not it will go back to moving randomly.

 HOW TO PLAY: